yonigibbs/elm-i18next-gen/README.md

 argument isn't supplied and any of the target files exist, the process will abort.
 See the [Overwriting](#overwriting) section below for further details.
 * `--watch` (short form `-w`): Watches the source file for changes and regenerates the code whenever it does.
-* `--fallback` (short form `-w`): Generates functions which receive a list of fallback languages.
+* `--fallback` (short form `-f`): Generates functions which receive a list of fallback languages.
 The generated functions will use [tf](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest/I18Next#tf) and [trf](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest/I18Next#trf) instead of [t](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest/I18Next#t) and